Likelihood-Free Frequentist Inference: Bridging Classical Statistics and Machine Learning for Reliable Simulator-Based Inference: Experiments

-\revJMLR{Appendix~\ref{app:gmm_app} gives details on the specific quantile regressor (for Algorithm~\ref{alg:estimate_cutoffs}) and probabilistic classifier (for Algorithm~\ref{alg:estimate_coverage}) used in Figure~\ref{fig:GMM_coverage}.
-The appendix also presents extensions of the above experiments to confidence sets via p-value estimation and asymmetric mixtures.}
+\addTwo{In Appendix~\ref{app:critical_vals}, we show that critical values are clearly non-constant across the parameter space, which also provides insight as to why assumptions of a pivotal test statistic (e.g., a $\chi^2$-distributed test statistic asymptotically, or calibration based on a single point in the parameter space \cite{warne2024generalised}) do not yield correct coverage.} \revJMLR{Supplementary Material~J gives details on the specific quantile regressor (for Algorithm~\ref{alg:estimate_cutoffs}) and probabilistic classifier (for Algorithm~\ref{alg:estimate_coverage}) used in Figure~\ref{fig:GMM_coverage}, and presents extensions of the above experiments to confidence sets via p-value estimation and asymmetric mixtures.}